 My friends arrived at my house on Saturday morning and set up their Weber Bullets on the patio alongside my cooker.
 I put down some cardboard to protect the patio from any cooker drips that might occur, and I taped down several plastic garbage bags to give folks a place to set down cooker parts.
 This worked great—at the end of the day, I removed the cardboard and plastic and still had a clean patio.

 Photo 2 shows us firing up the four Weber Bullets.
-We each fired a chimney full of Kingsford charcoal and followed that up with another 1/2 to 3/4 chimney full of additional unlit briquettes.
+We each fired a Weber chimney starter full of Kingsford Charcoal Briquets and followed that up with another 1/2 to 3/4 chimney full of additional unlit briquettes.

 Twenty-one slabs worked out to 5 slabs per cooker with one leftover, which I put in my cooker.
 We each applied three different rubs to our ribs—some commercial products and some rubs that we mixed ourselves—giving us 12 different varieties to taste.
 We each used a different smoke wood—pecan, alder, apple/cherry, and oak/hickory—and we sauced some ribs during cooking and some after, using three different sauces.
 Finally, we decided to cook some ribs longer than others to see how the tenderness would be affected.